 For decades, steel has been the metal of choice throughout the industry for truck bodies.
 While steel has many advantages in terms of strength, an increasing number of truck makers and fleet owners are turning their attention toward aluminum as a viable alternative.
+The rising popularity of aluminum truck bodies has brought about the interesting steel vs aluminum debate.

 As with steel, there are many benefits of aluminum truck bodies.
 In the aluminum vs. steel truck frame debate, a lot of people have come to favor the former over the latter.
 An aluminum flatbed truck can offer increased workload and fuel efficiency.